Dynamical Inference from Polarized Light Curves of Sagittarius A*: Light Curve Analysis

-We consistently recover clockwise motion in the $Q-U$ plane, that is $\Omega_{QU} < 0$, for all time intervals of data, not only April 11th.
-We obtain $\Omega_{QU} = -3.7 \pm 1.2 \ \mathrm{deg} \, t_g^{-1}$ and $f_{CW} = 0.67 \pm 0.09$ for our all-day fit, which corresponds to a period of 32 minutes.
+These data included multiple sub-band measurements between 213 and 229 GHz.
+While these data exhibit a rotation measure, the data between bands are highly correlated, and our methodology is constructed to be invariant to global translations and rotations in the $Q-U$ plane.
+In the 213 GHz sub-band, we similarly find clockwise motion on all days, with $\Omega_{QU} = -3.3 \pm 0.8 \ \mathrm{deg} \, t_g^{-1}$ and $f_{CW} = 0.68 \pm 0.09$ across all days, consistent within $1\sigma$.

 For comparison, a joint hotspot fit of six NIR flares yielded an angular velocity of approximately $-6 \ \mathrm{deg}\,\mathrm{min}^{-1}$ \citep[][]{Gravity+2023}.
-Accounting for the fact that two $Q-U$ loops occur during one revolution in their model (even if, as they argue, one loop is potentially too small to be caught by their observing cadence), this equates to a $Q-U$ loop speed of approximately $-4 \ \mathrm{deg}\,\mathrm{t_g}^{-1}$, in agreement with our value. $\Omega_{QU}$ is a timescale dependent quantity (see also \autoref{sec:app_timescales}), so to treat the data on the same timescale as the simulation cadence, we also compute an all-day fit on light curves first smoothed with a boxcar filter with duration 5$t_g$, resulting in $\Omega_{QU} = -4.2 \pm 1.7 \ \mathrm{deg} \, t_g^{-1}$ and $f_{CW} = 0.69 \pm 0.10$.
-Thus, this additional smoothing did not significantly alter our recovered quantities.
-On April 11th, we find a characteristic period of 38 minutes, or 28 minutes when considering only the ``loopy'' period between $T_0$ and $T_7$.
+Accounting for the fact that two $Q-U$ loops occur during one revolution in their model (even if, as they argue, one loop is potentially too small to be caught by their observing cadence), this equates to a $Q-U$ loop speed of approximately $-4 \ \mathrm{deg}\,\mathrm{t_g}^{-1}$ (recalling that $1 \ \mathrm{min} \approx 3 \ t_g$ for \sgra).
+This is larger than our all-day fit value, but agrees exactly with the loop speed found during the post-flare period.
+On April 11th, we find a characteristic period of 48 minutes, or 30 minutes when considering only the ``loopy'' period between $T_0$ and $T_7$.
 During this time period of 103 minutes, \citet{Wielgus2022QU} report two large loops and one small one: three loops within 103 minutes is consistent with the rotation speeds calculated here.
 It is during this period that the clockwise fraction of scans is highest, $f_{CW} = 0.82 \pm 0.09$.